 James Wattie Village will offer living choices to suit everyone, so residents can live the way they want and blaze their own trails.
 Our apartments and townhouses are light and spacious, with clean lines and a clever open plan design layout that provides an easy flow throughout.

-If down the track you need more support, we will offer assisted living in a serviced apartment and a full range of care options.
-That freedom and flexibility is empowering for residents and knowing care can be dialled up as needed means, quite simply, ‘no worries’.
+If down the track you need more support, we will offer assisted-living apartments and a range of care options.
+That freedom and flexibility is empowering for residents and knowing care can be dialed up as needed means, quite simply, ‘no worries’.
 It's all part of what we like to call the Ryman Difference.